-- 6.1 Local authorities and local health boards are required to follow statutory arrangements to undertake jointly, an assessment of the needs of the local population for care and support, support for carers and preventative services. - 6.2 This means identifying and utilising information about people's wellbeing and the barriers they experience, to inform and evidence the range and level of services that are required to meet and prevent the development of care and support needs of those living within their boundaries. - 6.3 The commissioning of services to meet the needs of individuals with continuing care needs cannot be undertaken in isolation to the commissioning of other similar services.
-LHBs and LAs should have an integrated approach to the commissioning of residential and nursing home care to exercise maximum influence over the development of provision.
+- 5.1 The Part 2 Code of Practice of the Social Services and Well-being (Wales) Act 2014 requires local authorities and health boards to conduct a joint Population Needs Assessment (PNA) of care and support services in their region.
+This means identifying and utilising information about people's well-being, the carers that support them, and the barriers they experience. - 5.2 The intelligence within these PNAs, combined with corresponding Market Stability Reports around the provision and stability of the services, contribute to strategic Area Plans which will shape the commissioning of care and support at the regional and local level. - 5.3 The commissioning of services to meet the needs of individuals with continuing care needs cannot be undertaken in isolation to the commissioning of other similar services.
+LHBs and LAs should have an integrated approach to the commissioning of services, including residential and nursing care homes and domiciliary care to exercise maximum influence over the development of provision.
 They will also need to work closely with providers to ensure that an appropriate range of services are in place to respond to the needs of their population.
-The Social Services and Well-being (Wales) Act also requires regional partnership boards to establish pooled budgets from April 2018 in relation to the provision of care home accommodation for older people.
+The Social Services and Well-being (Wales) Act and the Partnership Arrangements (Wales) Regulations 2015 also requires regional partnership boards to establish pooled budgets from April 2018 in relation to the provision of care home accommodation for older people.
+This should include CHC, FNC and joint packages of care.
 These pooled budgets will support integrated commissioning allowing local authorities and health boards to focus on improved quality as well as securing better value for money.
-The pooled budget may include funds to cover local authority FNC and CHC commitments. - All service provision must demonstrably respond to assessed need and the care plan.
-The Multi-disciplinary Team (MDT), in hospital or community, is responsible for undertaking a thorough and objective assessment in partnership with the individual and/or their representative.
-It is also responsible for providing expert advice on eligibility for CHC and for developing a detailed care plan (collated by the Care Co-ordinator) which responds to the assessed need and maximises independence wherever possible, taking into consideration the preferences of the individual.
-The MDT is responsible for making recommendations on the skills and interventions that need to be commissioned in order to deliver the care plan. - 6.5 Support for carers is a health and social care responsibility and must be considered and provided.
-These are defined under Section 2 of this Framework.

-- 6.6 The Social Services and Well-being (Wales) Act 2014 Code of Practice relating to Part 4 Meeting Needs11, the Unified Assessment Process for other user groups and Integrated Assessment Framework provide guidance on the arrangements for ongoing monitoring and management of care for adults.
-In particular, the Code of Practice: - emphasises the importance of monitoring and reviewing the care and support needs and the personal outcomes the person wishes to achieve, the effectiveness of provision put in place to meet those needs /services, in order to confirm, amend or close personal plans of care; - indicates the necessity to review continued eligibility for CHC as their needs change.
+Regional Partnership Boards are required to promote the use of pooled budgets and to consider them whenever they act jointly.
+Pooled budget may include funds to cover FNC and CHC commitments and joint packages of care. - 5.4 The Social Services and Well-being (Wales) Act 2014 Code of Practice relating to Part 4 Meeting Needs, the Unified Assessment Process for other user groups and

+Integrated Assessment Framework provide guidance on the arrangements for ongoing monitoring and management of care for adults.
+In particular, the Code of Practice:

+- emphasises the importance of monitoring and reviewing the care and support needs and the personal outcomes the person wishes to achieve, the effectiveness of provision put in place to meet those needs /services, in order to confirm, amend or close personal plans of care; - indicates the necessity to review continued eligibility for CHC as their needs change.